Last Updated on

-Obviously there’s a difference between part of a bagel and your dog getting into an entire bag.
-In any case, they’ll likely be fine.
-Just try not to give your pooch this food.
+Of course, there is a difference between part of a bagel and your dog getting into an entire bag!

-It is similar to bread which also isn’t recommended.
+It is similar to bread which is also not recommended.

-Fido will likely gain weight if you feed this food often.
-It could also become a bad feeding habit.
+Your pet will begin to gain weight especially if you feed this food often.
+And again, sharing could become a tough habit to break.

-There’s nothing good about sharing bagels with a pet dog.
-They’re loaded with gluten and carbs.
+They are loaded up with gluten and carbs.
 Canines tend to get a bit sluggish after consuming these.

-Most bagels come with a layer of tasty toppings.
-These often include onion bits, garlic, poppy seeds, sesame and the famous Everything bagel.
+Most bagels come with a layer of tasty toppings including onion bits, garlic, poppy seeds and sesame.

-There are also bagels with raisins baked into them.
-These are downright dangerous for dogs!
-Even the plain kind can lead to a bad eating habit.
+There are also bagels with raisins baked into them and these can be downright dangerous for dogs.

 Many people load their bagels up with cream cheese and other spreads.
 The additional toppings make them even worse for a dog.